 Missed My People’s Market?
 You Can Still Support Local, Minority-Owned Businesses

-Portland, Oregon is a great place to live if you like supporting local, small businesses.
+Portland, Oregon is a great place to live if you like supporting local, minority-owned businesses.
 Thanks to events like My People’s Market, our city’s becoming an even better place to live for supporting and providing opportunities to local entrepreneurs of color.

 My People’s Market, which took place earlier in November, featured nearly 100 local multicultural vendors, as well as live music and great food (because what would a Portland gathering be without the food?)
 It wasn’t your typical market, more of a festival, a party, and a vibrant gathering put together by Travel Portland, Partners in Diversity, Prosper Portland, and the Mercatus Collective.
 The event celebrated local businesses and provided networking opportunities for business owners of color.